-The scope of the GRE is not restricted to getting you a seat in your dream institution.
-The days of GRE preparation play an influential role in your career’s trajectory.
-As you solve the GRE previous papers, you will learn to put your analytical skills to use and this is an essential life skill that will help you in the long run.
+The scope of the GRE is not restricted to getting you a seat in your dream institution, it opens up doors to various job opportunities.
+The days of your GRE preparation play an influential role in your career’s trajectory.
+As you solve the GRE previous year’s papers, you will learn to put your analytical, problem-solving, critical thinking skills to use and these are essential life skills that will help you in the long run.

 - Which resource is best for GRE preparation?

 We recommend you to use previous years test papers for your GRE preparation.
 Solving as many previous years question papers as you can acquaints you with the exact pattern of the test, question types, etc.